spawner1145/TeaCache/README.md

 - [2024/11/28] 🎉 Release the [paper](https://arxiv.org/abs/2411.19108) of TeaCache.

 ## 🧩 Community Contributions
-If you develop/use TeaCache in your projects, welcome to let us know.
+If you develop/use TeaCache in your projects and you would like more people to see it, please inform us.(liufeng20@mails.ucas.ac.cn)

 **Model**
 - [ConsisID](https://github.com/PKU-YuanGroup/ConsisID) supports TeaCache.
 Thanks [@SHYuanBest](https://github.com/SHYuanBest).